senthilrch/kube-fledged/README.md

 # kube-fledged

-kube-fledged is a kubernetes application for creating and managing a cache of container images in a kubernetes cluster.
+**_kube-fledged_** is a kubernetes application for creating and managing a cache of container images in a kubernetes cluster.
 It allows a user to define a list of images and onto which worker nodes those images should be cached (i.e. pre-pulled).
-This enables application Pods to be up and running almost instantly, since the images need not be pulled from the registry.
+This enables application Pods to start almost instantly, since the images need not be pulled from the registry.

-kube-fledged provides CRUD APIs to manage the lifecycle of the image cache, and supports several configurable parameters to customize the functioning as per one's needs.
+_kube-fledged_ provides CRUD APIs to manage the lifecycle of the image cache, and supports several configurable parameters to customize the functioning as per one's needs.

 ## Use cases

 - Applications that require rapid start-up.
-For e.g. an application performing real-time data processing needs to scale rapidly due to a burst in traffic.
+For e.g. an application performing real-time data processing needs to scale rapidly due to a burst in data volume.
-- IoT applications that run on Edge devices where the network connectivity between the edge and image registry is intermittent.
+- IoT applications that run on Edge devices when the network connectivity between the edge and image registry is intermittent.
-- If a cluster administrator or operator needs to roll-out upgrades to an application and want to verify before-hand if the new images can be pulled successfully.
+- If a cluster administrator or operator needs to roll-out upgrades to an application and wants to verify before-hand if the new images can be pulled successfully.

 ## Build and Deploy

-These instructions will help you build kube-fledged from source and deploy it on a kubernetes cluster.
+These instructions will help you build _kube-fledged_ from source and deploy it on a kubernetes cluster.

 ### Prerequisites

 - A functioning kubernetes cluster (v1.12 or above).
 It could be a simple development cluster like minikube or a large production cluster.
 - All master and worker nodes having the ["kubernetes.io/hostname"](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/#kubernetes-io-hostname) label.
-- make, go, docker and kubectl installed on a local machine. kubectl configured properly to access the cluster.
+- make, go, docker and kubectl installed on a local linux machine. kubectl configured properly to access the cluster.

 ### Build